minuxdev/dotfiles/README.md

 - **installer.sh**

   Install the basics you need to have archlinux up and running without any kind of configuration.
   The following packages are installed:

-- base-devel
-- linux
-- linux-firmware
-- systemd-sysvcompat
-- iputils
-- git
-- grub
-- efibootmgr
-- ntfs-3g
-- iwd
+              base-devel linux systemd-sysvcompat iputils git grub efibootmgr ntfs-3g networkmanager

 - **configurator.sh**